 Since it’s such a good idea, here’s why and how to embed video in your emails.

 Well-crafted video captures attention and imagination in a way text can’t.
 It puts us in the same room as the other person and mimics face-to-face interaction.
 That makes videos feel more personal.
-So much so that most people would rather watch a video than read a long email.
+So much so that most people would rather watch an embedded video than read a long email.

-And if you think that’s great news, try this one on for size: adding video to emails increases click-through rates by an average of 300%.
+If you don’t believe us, try this one on for size: according to HubSpot, adding video to emails increases click-through rates by an average of 300%.